ExeVirus/boxgen/Readme.md

 Boxgen is built with customizability in mind.
 There are different goals of various mod creators for minetest and some want to optimize for accuracy, and some for speed.
 This project aims to appease both by allowing a user to specify the quality, minimum size, and accuracy of the generated boxes.

-For a much better walkthrough, tutorials, and videos, please visit the [wiki](https://github.com/ExeVirus/boxgen/wiki).
+For much better walkthroughs and tutorials please visit the [wiki](https://github.com/ExeVirus/boxgen/wiki).

 ---